 It depends on what it is you're appealing from the District Court to the Florida Supreme Court.
 Florida Rule of Appellate Procedure 9.030(a)(1) explains what the Supreme Court must review.
 Rule 9.030(a)(2) addresses what the Court may review.
-How you invoke the jurisdiction of the Court - or try to...Read more »
+How you invoke the jurisdiction of the Court - or...Read more »

 In the 9th or 11th courts I need reversed appeals due to judge called a sua sponte mistrial without defendant knowing due to the states witness declared he was coerced by the state without manifest necessity.
 To tell you the truth I’ve tried for three days now and my mind can’t take reading...
 Read more »